 Students frequently change their mind about their preferred choice of subjects.
 All offers are conditional and are linked to subject choices.
-There is no guarantee that requests to change options can be accommodated and requests that are received after Friday 31st January 2021 can only be finally processed after GCSE results day.
+There is no guarantee that requests to change options can be accommodated and requests that are received after the final A-level subject selections are made can only be finally processed after GCSE results day.